Surfboard Construction: What to Consider Before You Order

 The most common material for creating this shell is resin.

-However, you can’t just use resin alone — it’s not strong enough by itself to create a durable shell around the core.
-So to reinforce the resin we have to use a cloth of some kind to strengthen and reinforce it.
+However, you can’t just use resin alone — it’s not strong enough by itself to protect the core.
+So we have to use a cloth of some kind to reinforce it.

 I’ll explain cloth choices in a second.
 But first, let me walk you through the two resin choices you’ll have and why you’d choose one over the other.